Scoring Your Credit - How's Your Credit Score

 You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
 In reality, the home buying process starts and ends with your finances.
-To propel your dreams of homeownership forward, you must consider your FICO score along with the type of lender for which you'll qualify in Lewisburg, Tennessee.
+To make your goal of homeownership realized, considering your credit score is a must along with the type of lender for which you'll qualify in Lewisburg.

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?